 2. Get off social media and stop watching TV.

 Focus is a muscle and constant bursts of easy entertainment are the cognitive equivalent of junk food.
 It's easy and immediately rewarding.
 As a result, reading seems boring- no quick hits of dopamine.

 To really love reading, you need the ability to stay engaged for more than 280 characters.
 The long term benefits of it far outweigh the excitement of a new notification.
 Everyone wants to do the easy thing, and binge watching an entire series on Netflix is a lot easier than reading.
 Removing that option is the way to go.

 I was on Twitter for 6 years, during which I wrote 30,000 tweets and read probably 100,0000.
 I cannot remember a single one of them.
 Yet name a book I have read and I can recount every detail of it.
-Even if switching seems dull, it is a surefire way to fall in love with books, as your mind adjusts and recognizes how good it feels.
+Even if switching seems dull, it is a surefire way to fall in love with books, as your mind adjusts and recognises how good it feels.

 3. Make it a part of your daily routine.

 Most people seem to find pre-bed to be the best time to read, especially as a means of avoiding using devices and sleeping better.
 One of the best presents I have ever received was a clip on book light for reading under the covers.
 Try to make it and everyday act, not a rarity.
 Practice makes anything more enjoyable.
 Carry a book everywhere and let it enliven dull moments.